 I am working on a large elaborate picture of a lady at the moment.
 Also sorting out luxury workshops I am doing in the south of France next year, in the most beautiful setting.
 There are a few things in the pipeline, but at the moment have to keep them secret.
 LOL.
 Also after summer holidays, I will start thinking on Christmas products.

-Browse through more Spotlight interviews on Create Whimsy.
+Browse through more hand embroidery projects and inspiration on Create Whimsy.